-Total Required General Education Credit Hours = 23 Courses from Nursing Major = 55 credit hours Total Required Credit Hours = 78 credit hours
+Total Required General Education Credit Hours = 22 Courses from Nursing Major = 54credit hours

+Total Required Credit Hours = 76 credit hours
-ACT, ASSET, or COMPASS prerequisites apply.
-Students may need developmental course work prior to enrollment in this class.

-Required science courses must have been completed within five years of admission to the nursing program.

-Please note the following are program application prerequisites:

-(1) Worked as or has received a Certified Nurse Aide certificate from Kansas Department of Health and Environment within the past two years.
+- \ACT, ASSET, or COMPASS prerequisites apply.
+Students may need developmental course work prior to enrollment in this class. - \\Required science courses must have been completed within five years of admission to the nursing program.
+Please note the following are program application prerequisites: - (1) Worked as or has received a Certified Nurse Aide certificate from Kansas Department of Health and Environment within the past two years.
 (2) General Education courses are prerequisites and must be taken prior to courses in nursing major.

 Please refer to "Requirements for Graduation" detailed elsewhere in the college catalog.
 A student must meet all requirements listed in that section in addition to those listed above to be eligible for graduation a.
-ENG176 English Composition I or ENG135 Writing for the Workplace b.
-COM130 Communication for the Workplace or COM131 Speech Communications or COM276 Public Speaking a.
-MTH 126 Technical Math or higher Students majoring in a technical field with departmental math requirements must complete the prescribed course.
+MTH 126 Technical Math \ or higher